 New Build Uploaded But Not Appearing in App Store Connect

-Xcode says upload succeeded, Transporter says delivered, yet the build is nowhere in App Store Connect.
+Xcode says upload succeeded, Transporter says delivered, yet the build is missing from App Store Connect.
+The three quiet states it's actually in, and the fix for each.

 Xcode Organizer shows “Upload successful” with a checkmark.
 Transporter’s status bar reaches 100% and says “Delivered.”
 You refresh App Store Connect → TestFlight → Builds, and the build isn’t there.
-Thirty minutes pass — still nothing.
+Thirty minutes pass and still nothing.
 You re-archive, re-upload, same result.
 The Apple ID inbox is silent.
-You start wondering whether the upload actually went through or whether some validation step you can’t see has rejected it.
+You start wondering whether the upload actually went through, or whether some validation step you can’t see rejected it.

 Common causes